housewing/OpenCV-CUDA/README.md

 # OpenCV-CUDA
-I implement oil painting using Opencv and CUDA in c++.
+I implement oil painting using OpenCV and CUDA in c++.

 and some test